 - When spacetime is distorted/altered by gravity waves, the lengths of the two tubes will change.
 One stretches while the other contacts progressively till the wave has passed.

 - As the distances change the troughs and peaks of the returning beams of laser move in and out of alignment.

 - Once recombined, the laser beams won’t cancel each other out.
 Thus, the light will reach the detector, which can then measure the gravity wave.

-The new finding completes the scientific cycle of predicting, discovering and confirming.
+The new finding completes the scientific cycle of predicting, discovering, and confirming.
 At first, the research teams conducted calculations to establish what they should be able to detect, then made a decision regarding what the evidence ought to look like.
-The third step involved devising and experiment that could provide proof.
+The third step involved devising an experiment that could provide proof.
 Following the announcement of the discovery of gravitational waves on Thursday, February 11, 2016, scientists around the world hailed the experiment as another profound confirmation of the ‘standard model’ of the cosmos.
-This notable milestone is also scene as the start of a new era of discovery.
-In the past, astronomers have already been able to exploit visible light, ultraviolet and infrared radio waves, x-ray and gamma rays in attempts to better understand the makings and mechanics of stars, how galaxies evolve, and the expansion of the universal after that initial big bang over 13 billion years ago.
-Even before the Advanced Ligo in the United States reopened for operation towards the end of 2015, scientists were confident that a detection was impending.
+This notable milestone is also scened as the start of a new era of discovery.
+In the past, astronomers have already been able to exploit visible light, ultraviolet and infrared radio waves, x-ray, and gamma-rays in attempts to better understand the makings and mechanics of stars, how galaxies evolve, and the expansion of the universal after that initial big bang over 13 billion years ago.
+Even before the Advanced Ligo in the United States reopened for operation towards the end of 2015, scientists were confident that detection was impending.
 The discovery came following months of speculation, and decades of hard theoretical and practical work that brought together a network of over 1000 scientists from the US, the UK, Europe, and other parts of the world.